torrejonv/teranode/docs/networkConsensusRules.md

 Since blocks are connected via new blocks including the hash of its previous block, and Merkle trees are used to keep track of transactions within a block, this rule can be satisfied using the chain of block headers.
 Each block header is only 80 bytes.

-Given the chain of block headers can be used to adhere to the Genesis Block rules, the Initial Block Download or IBD where a new node joining the network downloads all block data including transaction data all the way back to the genesis block used by current node implementations is not needed and will not be included in the UBSV Node system.
+Given the chain of block headers can be used to adhere to the Genesis Block rules, the Initial Block Download or IBD where a new node joining the network downloads all block data including transaction data all the way back to the genesis block used by current node implementations is not needed and will not be included in the Teranode Node system.

 ### Coinbase Maturity Rule: